C64 OS USER'S GUIDE

 JiffyDOS is also commercially available, and we want C64 OS to help drive a healthy commercial ecosystem for Commodore 64 compatible hardware.

-The CMD RamLink provides the C64 with a JiffyDOS KERNAL.
+The CMD RAMLink provides the C64 with a JiffyDOS KERNAL.
 The CMD HD and SD2IEC both implement support for the JiffyDOS protocol and benefit from its use.
 If you are using an IDE64 you won't need JiffyDOS.
 The IDE64 provides its own speedloader and is very fast on its own.

 C64 OS uses a mouse and menus based interface.
 Although it is possible to use a joystick, the joystick is a digital input device.
 A 1351 or compatible mouse is an analog and proportional input device.
 The experience of using a proportional input device is far superior to using a digital input device, and is therefore highly recommended.

-- A Commodore 64, C64c, Ultimate 64, C128 or C128D computer
+- Commodore 64, C64c, SX-64, Ultimate 64, C128, C128D or compatible computer

-- A 1351 mouse or compatible adapter
+- 1351 mouse, or MicroMys or MouSTer compatible adapter

-- An IDE64, SD2IEC, CMD HD or RamLink
+- IDE64, SD2IEC, CMD HD or RAMLink

-- A 17xx REU or compatible
+- 17xx REU or compatible

 - A ZiModem WiFi Modem (support coming in the future)